 Analysis plan and sample size justification

 Our dependent variable is the participants' liking rating.
-Our independent variable corresponds to Style of vocalization (with five levels).
-Note that we use the terms liking and aesthetic preferences in interchangeable ways here (i.e., we interpret higher liking ratings for a certain singer as indication that she was “preferred”, even though we don’t have an explicit pairwise comparison design).
-To compute MM1 and average liking ratings by performer, we will average ratings from the first and second testing sessions.
-Additionally, the two testing sessions will be used to compute test-retest intrarater agreement, as well as to conduct variance component analyses and compute the beholder index (“bi”; Hönekopp, 2006; see Supporting analyses, 1.3.3).
-Please see accompanying scripts with R code for simulating a dataset and running all proposed analyses.
+Our independent variable corresponds to vocalization style (with five levels).
+Note that we use the terms liking and aesthetic preferences in interchangeable ways; we interpret higher liking ratings for a certain singer as indication that she was “preferred”, even though we don’t have an explicit pairwise comparison design.
 Whenever requirements are met, we plan to use parametric tests, aiming at higher power (otherwise adjusting to non-parametric alternatives; these changes are specified in our proposed analyses code).

 Comparing the amount of shared taste across styles